victorialolo/Sales-Performance/README.md

 - I Download and Install SQL Server Management Studio (SSMS) and Developer Edition
 - Restore the ![Contoso file](https://github.com/victorialolo/Sales-Performance/blob/main/Contoso.100K.bak).

 Once i got this done successfully, i was able to get the data to Power BI from the SQL Database, i connected to the database that i setup and extracted the table into the Power BI.
 The data needed to be transformed and clean for ease of the analysis and it was done using Power Query.
+The data transformation was done in the power query editor to meet and improve the qualities of the data.

 ## Data Modelling